actions-on-google/actions-shortcut-convert/README.md

 ## Setup (Recommended)

 * IntelliJ IDE (Or any Java/Kotlin IDE)
-* Configure IDE settings for Gradle to use JVM 1.8 (Settings/Preferences -> Build/Execution/Deployment -> Build Tools -> Gradle)
+* Configure IDE settings for Gradle to use JVM 1.8 or greater (Settings/Preferences -> Build/Execution/Deployment -> Build Tools -> Gradle)
-* Select JDK corresponding to JVM 1.8 in Project Structure dialog (File -> Project Structure -> Platform Settings -> SDKs)
+* Select JDK corresponding to JVM 1.8 (or greater) in Project Structure dialog (File -> Project Structure -> Platform Settings -> SDKs)

 ## Usage